jelite/Hailo_Deployment/README.md

 - Device Connection: Ensure that the Hailo device is properly connected and recognized by your system before running the scripts.
 - Batch Size: The default batch size is set to 8.
 You can modify it in the main() function of the scripts.
 - Input Data: The example uses randomly generated data.
 Replace it with actual image data as needed.

-Acknowledgments
-Hailo Technologies for providing the Hailo SDK and documentation.
-Disclaimer: This project is for educational and demonstration purposes.
-Ensure compliance with all applicable licenses and regulations when using the Hailo SDK and devices.